‘Destiny’ February Iron Banner: What You Need To Know To Reign In Supremacy

 Iron Banner dropped in Destiny for the final day of February 2017.
-Bungie brings Supremacy back into the fold with PlayStation 4 and Xbox One players competing to pick up Crest dropped by players.
+Bungie brings Supremacy back into the fold with PlayStation 4 and Xbox One players competing to pick up Crests dropped by players.

 This is the first Iron Banner since Bungie introduced the latest round of weapon and ability changes with the 2.5.0.2 hotfix.
 This nerfed Shotguns and high rate of fire Pulse Rifles hard.
 Additionally, it also introduced a bug that greatly affected health regeneration perks.
 Bungie does plan to fix this, but it will not be by the time this event completes.